Bruce Thornton (defensive lineman)

-Bruce Edward Thornton (born February 14, 1958) is an American former professional football defensive lineman in the National Football League (NFL) for the Dallas Cowboys and St. Louis Cardinals.
+Bruce Edward Thornton (born February 14, 1958) is an American former professional football player who was a defensive lineman in the National Football League (NFL) for the Dallas Cowboys and St. Louis Cardinals.
 He was also a member of the Denver Gold of the United States Football League (USFL).
-He played college football at the University of Illinois.
+He played college football for the Illinois Fighting Illini.

 Early life

 Thornton attended Chadsey High School.
 Besides playing defensive tackle, he was also an accomplished saxophonist and received music scholarships offers.

-He accepted a football scholarship from the University of Illinois.
+He accepted a football scholarship from the University of Illinois Urbana-Champaign.
 As a junior, he was a starter at defensive tackle and led the Big Ten Conference in sacks with 10.
 In his final year, he was moved to a backup role behind John Thiede, on a team that finished with a record of 1–8–2.
 He finished his college career with 32 sacks, placing him at the time fifth in school's history.